 At the time, hundreds of communities across the country were being targeted with natural gas-fired power plants.
 With fifty to seventy proposals in Pennsylvania alone, our hands were quite full, but the larger goal of connecting community groups nationally around common struggles remained and developed gradually into several issue-based national and international networks, connected primarily via email mailing lists.

 Energy Justice Network's agenda is set by the needs of the grassroots community members who contact us for support.
 We get a constant flow of calls and emails seeking support and we give as much as we can to all who need help.
-We have directly advised and supported community activists in over 36 U.S. states and a few other countries.
+We have directly advised and supported community activists in nearly all U.S. states and in several other countries.

 Our email lists connect activists fighting specific types of industries, allowing them to share strategies and information specific to their issues.
 This networking also helps community groups move from a NIMBY (not in my backyard) analysis to a more global NIABY (not in anyone's backyard) understanding.
 Since the 1970s, grassroots community opposition to nuclear reactors, trash incinerators and gas-fired power plants has stopped 60-90% of the proposed facilities in each of these industries, paving the way for clean alternatives to compete.
 We aim to extend that history of success into the current waves of damaging energy and waste industry proposals.
-We currently have email networks to connect community groups around nuclear issues, coal power plants, waste coal, tire incineration, biomass incinerators, power lines, and ethanol biorefineries.
+We currently have email networks to connect community groups around nuclear issues, natural gas, coal power plants, waste coal, trash incineration, tire incineration, biomass incinerators, power transmission lines, and ethanol biorefineries.
 We also participate in other national and global networks around liquefied natural gas (LNG) terminals, cement kilns and incinerators of all sorts.
 Our oldest email network, NukeNet, dates back to 1995.
-Our most active and famous one is our newer "No New Coal Plants" list, connecting activists in 36 states.

 In addition to the specifics in our history of accomplishments, we have been involved in extensive amounts of student organizing, public speaking and participation in a variety of conferences.